Beeple’s 10 000 days NFT made headlines this year when it was sold for 69 million dollars.

 Simply put, “The blockchain presents a new way for us to access and trust data, communicated through the web.”
 Jessi Baker, Founder of Provenance.

-NFTs become super powerful in art, luxury brand and collectable markets that are plagued with fraud and forgery as they are able to provide digital verification of their authenticity and ownership.
+NFTs become super powerful in art, luxury brand and collectible markets that are plagued with fraud and forgery as they are able to provide digital verification of their authenticity and ownership.

 NFTs are also able to ensure that artists earn royalties in perpetuity meaning that if a small creator sells an NFT, they get royalties every time it’s resold.